- 2014 Festival

 FREE EVENTS: Designed to inspire audiences and showcase all that the arts have to offer, Artown presents a series of free, culturally enriching performances each year.
 On average, there are eight unique, free events each day.
 In fact, many of Artown’s signature events are free to the public including the Family Series, World Music Series, Discover the Arts and the Monday Night Music Series.

 TICKETED EVENTS: In addition to its array of free events each season, Artown strives to produce select ticketed performances by renowned national and international talent.
-Featured artists for 2013 include: Grammy Award-winning musician Rickie Lee Jones July 7, famed jazz musician Dave Koz July 20 at John Ascuaga’s Nugget and Pete Escovedo and Sheila E. on July 25 at the Robert Z. Hawkins Amphitheater.
+Featured artists for 2014 include the Summer Soiree Under THe Stars series at Bartley Ranch featuring Los Lonely Boys, Judy Collins, Don McLean and Jesse Cook.

 FAMILY EVENTS: Monday brings families together for a fun-filled evening in beautiful Wingfield Park.
 Entertainment ranges from giant puppets to face painting, comedy, music and more.

 YOUTH OUTREACH: The Festival’s “Discover the Arts Series” introduces children to artistic discovery every weekday in July.
 Annually, more than 2,700 children attend 20 or more days of workshops during the series.
-Additionally, Missoula Children’s Theatre (MCT) hosts workshops for youth from disadvantaged and at-risk neighborhoods.
+Additionally, Missoula Children’s Theatre (MCT) will present Rapunzel and also hosts workshops for youth from disadvantaged and at-risk neighborhoods.
 Known around the world for its work with children, MCT is internationally renowned for utilizing an entertainment format to foster enrichment and education.

 GIVE $3: “Give $3 to Keep Artown Free” was developed in 2010 to encourage donations to the non-profit festival and fund enhanced programming.
-Throughout the festival’s 31-days, attendees are invited to donate $3 at event venues or through exclusive program sponsors, U.S. Bank, RGJ Media and KOLO 8 News Now.
+Throughout the festival’s 32-days, attendees are invited to donate $3 at event venues or through exclusive program sponsors, U.S. Bank, RGJ Media and KOLO 8 News Now.
 Annually, RGJ Media inserts donation envelopes into issues of the Reno Gazette-Journal while U.S. Bank accepts donations via direct deposit.
 Donation envelopes are also found in the Little Book of Artown.
 In addition, thanks to a grant from the Robert S. and Dorothy J. Keyser Foundation, each $3 donation is matched and doubled to $6.
-Donation envelopes are generously provided by Complemar (JLH, Inc., a subsidiary of Complemar Partners).
+Donation envelopes are generously provided by Complemar.

-ARTOWN SPONSORS: As a non-profit organization, Artown receives major funding from the City of Reno, and is sponsored by U.S. Bank, NV Energy, Waste Management, Grand Sierra Resort, Complemar (JLH, Inc., a subsidiary of Complemar Partners), Wild River Grille, RGJ Media, KOLO 8 News Now, KNPB-TV, KTHX-FM, KUNR-FM.
+ARTOWN SPONSORS: As a non-profit organization, Artown receives major funding from the City of Reno, and is sponsored by U.S. Bank, NV Energy, Reno Media Group, Grand Sierra Resort, Reno Tahoe USA, Wild River Grille, RGJ Media, KOLO 8 News Now, KNPB-TV, KUNR-FM and Washoe County.
 This project is funded, in part, by a grant from the Nevada Arts Council, a state agency, and the National Endowment for the Arts, a federal agency.

 VOLUNTEERS: Hundreds of volunteers help make Artown flow smoothly each year filling a variety of roles including distribution of Artown collateral, data collection, event production assistance and information dissemination.